-If your media storage or backup location isn't directly connected to your Core machine, you'll need to add that location over the network.
+If your media storage or backup location isn't directly connected to your server machine, you'll need to add that location over the network.
 Whether you're using a NAS, Windows, or Mac machine for storage, adding these locations is easy as long as everything is properly configured.

 Step 1: Make sure that the folder is properly shared over the network